ember-animation/liquid-fire/README.md

 ### Source Organization

 This repo contains both the liquid-fire library and a demo application that presents interactive documentation.
-The library code is in:

- - index.js
- - app-addon
- - vendor-addon

-The demo app is organized like a typical ember-cli application, so all of these are for the demo application:

- - Brocfile.js
- - app
- - config
- - public
- - vendor
- - snippets (which get rendered by [ember-code-snippet](http://github.com/ef4/ember-code-snippet))
+It follows standard ember-cli addon format.

+ - app: is code that's loaded directly into the user's application
+ - addon: is code that can be imported by the user from the `liquid-fire` namespace
+ - tests/dummy: is the testing, demo, and documentation application that runs at http://ef4.github.com/liquid-fire
+ - packaging: extra tooling for building non-ember-cli releases